 Some of his wins were against but not limited to: Lloyd Marshall, Archie Moore, Holman Williams, Harry ‘Kid’ Matthews, and Johnny ‘Bandit’ Romero.

 Basora was a tall, hard-punching middleweight with a ferocious body attack.
 Basora was another fighter that didn’t have many knocking down the door to fight him.
-But even so he was matched hard by his manager that seemed to have no concern of his fighter’s well-being.
+But even so he was matched hard by his manager, that seemed to have no concern for his fighter’s well-being.
 Although he didn’t win, Basora managed to hold a prime ‘Sugar’ Ray Robinson to a draw in a grueling fight.

-Some of his wins were against but not limited to: Jake LaMotta, Fritzie Zivic, Holman Williams, Henry Brimm, and Young Gene Buffalo.
-Check out the best bookmakers!
+Some of his wins were against but not limited to Jake LaMotta, Fritzie Zivic, Holman Williams, Henry Brimm, and Young Gene Buffalo.

-Some of his wins were against but not limited to: Aaron Wade, Lloyd Marshall, Eddie Booker, Harry ‘Kid’ Matthews, and Archie Moore.
+Some of his wins were against but were not limited to Aaron Wade, Lloyd Marshall, Eddie Booker, Harry ‘Kid’ Matthews, and Archie Moore.

 Graham had one of the best chins in boxing history, a brilliant left jab and was a master of range and timing.
 Graham kept a busy schedule in his 14-year career and made a habit out of winning consistently throughout his time in the ring.
 More than half of his losses (mostly against all-time greats), were by very close decisions.

-Some of his wins were against but not limited to: Kid Gavilan, Carmen Basilio, Art Aragon, Joey Giardello, and Paddy Young.
+Some of his wins were against but were not limited to Kid Gavilan, Carmen Basilio, Art Aragon, Joey Giardello, and Paddy Young.